oyedejioyewole/nuxt-bootstrap-icons/docs/content/index.md

    });
    ```

-Congratulations 🎉, you can now use any icon from Bootstrap Icons in your Nuxt project!
+Congratulations 🎉, you can now use any icon from `bootstrap-icons` in your Nuxt project!

 Browse the available of icons [here](https://icons.getbootstrap.com/).